 From birth to death we change from moment to moment, according to the causes and conditions that have affected us up to then: in Buddhist teaching it is called Conditioned Existence.
 At any one moment, we are exactly what we have to be, resulting from the conditions up to that point.
 Then, whatever happens at that moment, and how we react to it conditions what we become in the next moment.
-The Buddhist path focuses on this key aspect, and develops our mindfulness or awareness of the living moment.
+The Buddhist path focuses on this crucial point, and on developing mindfulness or "present moment awareness."
 This helps us to respond in the actual moment with wholesome thought and action, which leads to happiness, and refrain from unwholesome thought and action which leads to suffering.

 The Cause of Suffering

 is selfish craving: grasping at what we like, repelling what we dislike, and attaching to ideas about our self or identity.
 The Buddha called these three aspects of self-centredness Greed, Hatred and Delusion, the Three Evil Roots, or the Three Fires.